Who is the program for?

 When does the program run?

-Please also see ‘More Information’ below for details on the Emotion Management Day Program and Outreach Services.
+See ‘More Information’ below for details on the Addictive Behaviours Day Program and Outreach services.

 How do I access the program?

 A referral from your GP or Psychiatrist is required.
 A referral letter can be faxed to The Melbourne Clinic’s Intake service for triage.
 The fax number for intake is (03) 9420 9351